UMNET-perfSONAR/pSSID/elk_setup.md

 ```
 bin/elasticsearch-keystore add "bootstrap.password"
 ```
-Add a bootstrap password which elasticsearch will use to set up built-in users for elastic, kibana, logstash, etc. Save the password.
+Add a bootstrap password which elasticsearch could use to set up built-in users for elastic, kibana, logstash, etc. Save the password.

 Run the secure script again:
 ```